EliZaidman/Korro_AI_Home_Assignment/README.md

-AWSD To Move.
+W A S D To Move.
 Space To Jump.

-Easy prefab changes made easy with EditorScript.
+Easy prefab changes are made easy with EditorScript.